 This means it doesn’t feel like a dreary place in which to spend time.
 The white-on-black dials and trip computer are simple to read, while the touchscreen sat-nav is a breeze to use, with a logical layout and straightforward controls allowing you to input destinations with ease.

 Elsewhere, there’s dark grey cloth upholstery and more dark grey plastic throughout.
 However, this is countered by a light grey roof lining, which helps the Octavia’s cabin feel more spacious.
-Overall, the Skoda is functional, but it’s arguably all the better for it, while build quality is excellent.
+Overall, the Skoda is functional rather than flashy, but it’sarguably all the better for it, while build quality is excellent.

-Skoda offers the Octavia in seven trim levels, which are all available in either a hatch or estate body style: the entry level S, mid-range SE and Elegance the eco-friendly GreenLine.
-There's also a high-spec Laurin and Klement and recently introduced SE Business, plus a hot Skoda Octavia vRS.
+Skoda offers the Octavia in seven trim levels, which are all available in either a hatch or estate body style.
+Mainstream models are the entry level S, mid-range SE and SE L, and Skoda also offers the eco-friendly GreenLine, the high-spec Laurin & Klement, the company car-focused SE Business, and the hot Skoda Octavia vRS.

-Given Skoda's reputation for good value, standard equipment on the Octavia is excellent, with alloy wheels, DAB radio, a touchscreen system and Bluetooth connectivity all coming as standard on the entry-level S model.
+Skoda's reputation for good value is well deserved and standard equipment on the Octavia is excellent, with alloy wheels, DAB radio, a touchscreen system and Bluetooth connectivity all coming as standard on the entry-level S model.

 The racy Skoda Octavia vRS adopts a sporty appearance, with a boot spoiler, bigger alloy wheels, a red strip across the rear bumper and a more aggressive bodykit.
 It’s also available in a bright range of colours.
 The interior of the Skoda Octavia vRS is also given some much needed flair thanks to sports seats, which are also available in black and white alcantara, aluminium dash-inlays, aluminium pedals and a sports steering wheel.

 Sat-nav, stereo and infotainment